monash-human-power/dashboard/README.md

 ### Environment variable setup

 Set up environment variables using a `.env` file.
-Create a `.env` file at the root of this project.
+Create a `.env` file in the `server/` directory.
 Add the following variables:

 | Environment Variable | Description                                         |
 | -------------------- | --------------------------------------------------- |